mabel-dev/mabel/README.md

 There are a number of optional dependencies which are usually only required for specific features and functionality.
 These are listed in the [requirements.txt](https://github.com/mabel-dev/mabel/blob/main/tests/requirements.txt) file in the _tests_ folder which is used for testing.
-The key exception is `orjson` which is the preferred JSON library but not available on all platforms.
+The exception is `orjson` which is the preferred JSON library but not available on all platforms.

 ## Integrations